-The Leading Teacher Program in Middle Level Education (4-8) is designed to prepare you for upper elementary and middle grade classrooms In Pennsylvania and in many other states.
-Upon successful completion of the requirements for this degree, you will earn a certification in Middle Level Education.
-This certification will prepare you to teach all subject areas in Grades 4-6 and English/Language Arts/Reading in Grades 7-8.
+The Leading Teacher Program in Middle Grades Education (4-8) is designed to prepare you to be a leading teacher in upper elementary and middle grade classrooms in Pennsylvania and in many states.
+This certification will prepare you to teach all subject areas in Grades 4-6, and English/ Language Arts/ Reading or Mathematics in Grades 7-8.

 Gain diverse classroom and field experience

-This 134-credit program consists of courses and experiences organized into three major areas of study: General Education, Foundations of Education, and Professional Preparation.
-Distributed within these credits are 30 credits in English/Language Arts/Reading; 12 credits in Science; 12 credits in Mathematics; and 12 credits in Social Studies.
-The faculty work with you to address professional standards in each of the curriculum areas through course projects and implementation of the standards in fieldwork.
-Toward the end of your studies, you will get the opportunity to student teach in an urban, suburban, or rural school .
+The Bachelor of Science in Education in Middle Grades Education program is a 134-credit program that consists of courses and experiences organized into three major areas of study: University Core/General Education, Foundations of Education, and Professional Preparation.
+During the first two years of the study, you will focus at completing the General Education and Foundation courses, and gain experience in the classroom.
+Toward the end of your studies, you will get the opportunity to student teach in an urban, suburban, or rural school.
 You will also have the option to experience a part of your student teaching abroad in Italy, Ireland, or England for eight weeks in an English-speaking classroom.
-Along with gaining experience in the classroom, starting in your Junior year, qualified students may begin graduate course work through our 5 year early start programs.
+Along with gaining experience in the classroom, starting in your Junior year, qualified students may begin graduate course work through ou 5 year early start programs.

 Learn from experienced faculty, in a highly accredited program